jodastephen/railmodel/CR2-Streatham-SWLondon.md

 ---------------------------
 * CR2 changing to CR1 at TCR in 67-69m at 4tph
 * CR2 changing to Northern (City) Southbound at AGL in 71-74m at 4tph (+5m)
+* CR2 changing to STE-ZFD at STE changing to CR1 at ZFD in 78-82m at 4tph (+12m)
 * CR2 changing to Central at TCR changing to Northern (City) at UBK in 77-83m at 4tph (+12m)

 From Shepperton to Old Street